andersonhcmaia/stripe-subscription-lambda/README.md

 `./setupAPI.sh`

+The script relies on the variables set on `.env`, so make sure you have those set.

 ## Make New Subscription

 Communicate with the REST API through the POST method, providing a JSON in the following format:

-`       \
+`
-{
+{ \n
-  "plan": "the-desired-subscription-plan-id",
+  "plan": "the-desired-subscription-plan-id", \n
-  "cc": "the-payment-source-token",
+  "cc": "the-payment-source-token", \n
-  "email": "email-of-the-customer-to-be-subscribed"
+  "email": "email-of-the-customer-to-be-subscribed" \n
 }`

 * `plan`: should be a plan already registered in Stripe (this can be done through Stripe's dashboard).